 The Essentials of Patient-Oriented Research (EPOR) is a crash course in how to conduct clinical research.
 Get insider tips from senior researchers and learn how to create and run a successful study.
 Courses are free and open to everyone, ranging from trainees to nurses to researchers.
 EPOR is held each Fall (Introductory Topics to Clinical Research), Winter (Ethics of Clinical Research) and Spring (Statistical Methods in Clinical Research).

-Winter EPOR registration is now open!
-Classes will occur via Zoom and will run from January 4th through March 8th for a total of 10 weeks, Tuesday evenings 5:00PM-6:00PM.
+Spring EPOR registration is now open!
+Classes will occur via Zoom and will run from March 31st through June 3rd for a total of 10 weeks, Thursday evenings 5:00PM-6:30PM.
+Registration is due no later than April 13th, the last date attendees can still be eligible for a certificate of completion.
+You’re eligible to receive a certificate of completion if you attend eight of the 10 sessions.
 After you register, you will receive Zoom instructions via email.
-Registration is due no later than January 17th, the last date attendees can still be eligible for a certificate of completion.
-You’re eligible to receive a certificate of completion if you attend eight of the 10 sessions.

 **Please note you must have access to a web camera and it must remain on during lectures for attendance purposes.

 Click here to view the complete schedule.

 The Responsible Conduct of Research (RCR) gives you a front-row seat to the issues scientists can face and the best ways to handle them.
 RCR addresses everything from conflicts of interest to the ethical treatment of animals to intellectual property.